sharontherese/sharon-kabel/content/post/childfree-weddings/index.md

  - weddings
 ---

 > One of the most hotly debated issues in planning a wedding is whether or ont to invite children.
 Some people feel that having children at a wedding can be an intrusion or a distraction for guests intent on participating in and honoring a very grown-up ritual.
 Others can't imagine a wedding celebration without children.
-One undeniable factor is the additional financial burden inviting a number of kids can incur. - Emily post's etiquette, 2001
+One undeniable factor is the additional financial burden inviting a number of kids can incur. - _Emily Post's Wedding Etiquette, 2001_

-As surely as the sun rises in the east and sets in the west can we expect to see debates about whether or not children belong at weddings.

-Of course, some say, you should have children at weddings.
-They are the point of weddings, after all!
-As someone who had over 20 babies and children at her Catholic wedding reception, I am very sympathetic to this argument.

-For fun, let’s explore the claim that it is traditional to have children at weddings.
+For fun, let’s explore the claim that it is traditional to have children at Catholic weddings.

 # Defining terms

 By “children,” I mean small people who are roughly between the ages of “eating solids” and “teenagers.”

 And by “weddings,” I primarily mean “wedding receptions.”
-While I do touch on children at Mass (she said demurely, nudging the hornet’s nest a bit more), I am most interested in the reception.
+While I do mention children at Mass (she said demurely, nudging the hornet’s nest a bit more), I am most interested in the reception.

 Weddings are dictated far more by custom and etiquette than by liturgical and canonical strictures.
 As such, they are extremely variable events, it’s rare that anyone thinks to write anything down, and there are frequent divergences between what was written down and what actually happened.